-Under Section 529A, following the death of the Beneficiary, any state may file a claim against the ABLE Account itself for the amount of the total medical assistance paid for the Beneficiary under the state's Medicaid plan after the establishment of the account (or any ABLE account from which amounts were rolled to the ABLE Account).
-The amount paid in satisfaction of such a claim is not a taxable distribution from the ABLE Account.
-Further, the amount is to be paid to the claiming state only after the payment of all outstanding payments due for the Qualified Disability Expenses, which include burial and funeral expenses, of the Beneficiary and is to be reduced by the amount of all premiums paid by or on behalf of the Beneficiary to a Medicaid Buy-In program under that state's Medicaid plan.
+Under Section 529A, following the death of the Beneficiary, any state may file a claim against the ABLE account itself for the amount of the total medical assistance paid for the Beneficiary under the state's Medicaid plan after the establishment of the account (or any ABLE account from which amounts were rolled to the ABLE account).
+The amount paid in satisfaction of such a claim is not a taxable distribution from the ABLE account.
+Further, the amount is to be paid to the claiming state only after the payment of all outstanding payments due for the Qualified Disability Expenses of the Beneficiary, which include burial and funeral expenses of the Beneficiary and is to be reduced by the amount of all premiums paid by or on behalf of the Beneficiary to a Medicaid Buy-In program under that state's Medicaid plan.
 Procedures for filing claims may vary from state to state.
 Authorized Legal Representatives and executors and administrators should consider seeking legal counsel on the applicability of, and any available exceptions to, Medicaid recapture under applicable state law and regulation.
-The Centers for Medicare & Medicaid Services have not yet provided detailed guidance on how ABLE Account funds will be treated for purposes of determining Medicaid eligibility.
-Please consult with your state's Medicaid office for questions.